bettyreaney/taco-truck-app/README.md

 # Full Stack Tacos

-I have built an App for a fictiious local taco truck where you can customize your order ahead of time
+I have built an App for a ficticious local taco truck where you can customize your order ahead of time

 ## Technologies Used
 - HTML5